 |The original crest of Sevilla FC & the current, saintly offering|

 Football had been played in Sevilla for nearly 20 years prior to this incident, earlier in fact than the Basque country.
-On 8 March 1890, workers from the Rio Tinto mining company, under the name of Sevilla Foot-ball, played Huelva Club Recreacion in the first recorded instance of two clubs playing each other on Spanish soil.
+On 8 March 1890, workers from the Rio Tinto mining company and various shipping firms, joined forces under the name of Sevilla Foot-ball Club, to play Huelva Club Recreacion.
+It was the first recorded instance of two clubs playing each other on Spanish soil.
 Over the next 15 years, British companies and ex-patriots were at the forefront of matches played in and around the Andalucian capital, and gradually, the Spanish community became involved.
-Eventually, on 14 October 1905, Sevilla Foot-ball Club was founded and set up home at the Prado de San Sebastian.
+Eventually, on 14 October 1905, a new Sevilla Foot-ball Club was founded and set up home at the Prado de San Sebastian.
 Activity was sporadic in those first few years, not helped by the fact that the club lacked a benefactor.
 However, Sevilla FC found a knight in shining armour in the shape of Josep María Miró Trepat, a wealthy Catalan hotel owner, who just happened to be co-founder of the Spanish Foot-ball Club in Barcelona.
 With Miró Trepat at the helm, the club grew quickly, surviving the player exodus of 1908 and by the middle of the following decade, Sevilla FC was not only the leading club in the city, but had overtaken Recreativo Huelva as the region’s leading light.

 |The Campo Reina Victoria played host of La Seleccion in 1923|